DanielCardeal/scheduly/docs/model.md

 + `is_double/1(course id)`
 + `is_undergrad/1(course id)`
 + `is_obligatory(course id)`

++ `teacher/1(teacher id)`

+  A teacher in the scheduler.
+Teacher information is extracted from `lecturer` clauses.

++ `availability/2(teacher id, number of available teaching periods)`

+  Count the number of available teaching days for a given teacher.

 + `conflict/4(course A id, course A group, course B id, course B group)`